 You have several little towns on the main Cuban island, and the two keys, Cayo Jutia and Cayo Levisas off the coast of Pinar del Rio, and one of them you need a boat to visit!

 Lying on a small peninsula just off the northwest coast of Cuba into the Gulf of Mexico, you can drive out to Cayo Jutias and Jutias Beach on a pedraplen.
 The beach out here has a wild and rugged look, a bit “untouched by humans” feel to it.

 While it may be off the beaten track for most tourists, it is a popular destination for local Cubans.
 There are also a few amazing little beach bars and restaurants here if you want to give them a go!

-Lots of mangroves and coral reefs frame the coastline here, and after hours of drowsing on the beach in or out of the sun, the crystal clear Caribbean waters are only meters away when you need a cooling down!
+Lots of mangroves and coral reefs frame the coastline here, and after hours of drowsing on the beach in or out of the sun, the crystal-clear Caribbean warm waters are only meters away when you need to cool down!

 And you don’t want to miss the sunset at Cayo Jutias, when the ocean turns pink in the last rays of the day!

 Cayo Levisa really is a cayo, an islet a 35 minutes boat trip off the northwest coast of Cuba from Palma Rubia.
 Once you get yourself here, you can enjoy miles of crispy white sands and class-clear water!

 Cayo Levisa sports a beach-bungalow-style hotel, a rather simple restaurant, and a fully equipped scuba diving center, so it is perfect for those who like to explore underwater.

 After Ernest Hemingway discovered these waters in the 40ies, he actually set up a fishing camp on Cayo Paraiso (he loved to fish) an islet a bit to the east of Cayo Levisa.

 Cayo Levisa has up to 100 visitors daily, so not too crowded, as well as space for around 50 guests in the hotel.